cap-js/docs/advanced/odata.md

 </Schema>
 ```

-::: warning

-Note that currently there are two important restrictions concerning the foreign key elements of managed associations:
+::: warning Restrictions concerning the foreign key elements of managed associations

 1. Usually an annotation assigned to a managed association is copied to the foreign key elements of the association.
 This is a workaround for the lack of possibility to directly annotate a foreign key element.